ashok-lamichhane/Fighter_plane_game_using_python_OpenGL/README.md

 How project Runs and how to play game properly --> [Link coming soon]

 Keywords Hints:
-q - Rotate Left
+q - Rotate Left,
-e - Rotate Right
+e - Rotate Right,
-a - Moving Leftward
+a - Moving Leftward,
-d - Moving Rightward
+d - Moving Rightward,
 Space - To Shoot